Concepts

 not simply whether countries adopt AI -

-but how they position themselves within the emerging network of the intelligence-economy system.
+but how they position themselves within the emerging networked structure of the intelligence economy.

 Related Concepts